 This shall confirm our mutual understanding regarding eligibility for the cash lump sum payments.
-The Contract language in pertinent part states: "To be eligible for such payment, an
+The Contract language in pertinent part states: "To be eligible for such payment, an employee must be employed both at the time of payment and been employed the previous semester."
+Employees, however, who had a break in service the previous semester, but who have at least one semester service immediately prior, are eligible for payment.

-Christopher F. Eatz Assistant Director and Chief Negotiator Governor's Office of Employee Relations

-Countersigned for GSEU: Monazir Khan, President Graduate Student Employees Union Communications Workers of America Local 1188
+s/Christopher F. Eatz s/M Assistant Director and Chief Negotiator Con Governor's Office of Employee Relations Gra s/Monazir Khan, President Communications Workers of America, Local 1104/ Graduate Student Employees Union